JohnDelta/9laugh/readme.md

 - body: (in form data) {file: imgFile, title: "", category: ""}
 - header: {Authorization: (jwtToken)}
 - returns: application/json
+- comments: image file is optional.
+If no image file is attached the default image will be used

 ## delete post
 url: localhost:8082/api/post/delete